 Epidural blood patch

-Epidural blood patch is a treatment option for patients with craniospinal hypotension or post-lumbar puncture headaches.
-The procedure can be done blind or under fluoroscopic or CT guidance, and is performed predominantly by radiologists and anesthesiologists.
+Epidural blood patches are a treatment option for patients with craniospinal hypotension or post-dural puncture headaches in which small volumes of autologous blood are injected into a patient's epidural space to stop cerebrospinal fluid leak.
+The procedure can be done blind or under imaging (fluoroscopy or CT) guidance and is performed predominantly by radiologists and anesthesiologists.

-• craniospinal hypotension including post-lumbar puncture headache and spontaneous intracranial hypotension
+• craniospinal hypotension including post-dural puncture headache and spontaneous intracranial hypotension

 • allergy to any of the planned medications

-Epidural blood patches can be targeted (i.e. preprocedural imaging has demonstrated the site of CSF leak - see craniospinal hypotension) or non-targeted 2.
+Epidural blood patches can be targeted (i.e. preprocedural imaging has demonstrated the site of CSF leak or at or one level below the site of dural puncture) or non-targeted 2,8.

-At the beginning of the procedure, sterile venous cannulation (e.g. antecubital) is performed, the cannula connected to an extension tube (kept sterile) and flushed.
+At the beginning of the procedure, sterile venous cannulation (e.g. antecubital) is performed, and the cannula is connected to an extension tube (kept sterile) and flushed.

-In cases where non-targeted or interlaminar blood-patches are unsuccessful, or where a ventral defect is demonstrated, then a transforaminal approach can be used typically with CT guidance 20
+In cases where non-targeted or interlaminar blood-patches are unsuccessful, or where a ventral defect is demonstrated, then a transforaminal approach can be used (typically with CT guidance).

 Once the epidural space is entered, extravascular and extrathecal location is confirmed with the injection of a small amount of contrast.

-Depending on how well the contrast spreads craniocaudally and/or left to right repeated injections on the contralateral side or at the level above/below may be of benefit 20
+Depending on how well the contrast spreads craniocaudally and/or left to right repeated injections on the contralateral side or at the level above/below may be of benefit.

-After an epidural location is confirmed, the patient's blood is withdrawn (discarding the first 10-20 mL).
+After an epidural location is confirmed, the patient's blood is withdrawn from the venous cannula (discarding the first 10-20 mL).
 This can be mixed with contrast to aid in visualizing its spread.

 The blood is then slowly injected checking frequently with the patient for symptoms and performing neurological observations on the feet.
 The volume injected depends on the location and size of the epidural space.
 It can be low (e.g. 2-3 mL when performing targeted multi-needle thoracic injection) or high (e.g.10-25 mL in non-targeted lumbar epidural injection in capacious canals).